grease-xmr/grease/docs/src/20_circuits.typ

 ==== Update protocol

-Grease replaces the MoNet update protocol completely with the generation and sharing of update ZKPs.
+Grease replaces the Monet update protocol completely with the generation and sharing of update ZKPs.
 The public data and the small proofs are shared between peers, then are validated as a means to ensure protocol conformity.

 The ZKP operations require the previous $witness_i$ (now $witness_(i-1)$) and a random value to ensure security of